 Kansas National Parks!
-While Dorothy & Toto might not be in Kansas anymore there’s no reason why you can’t be.
-As a matter of fact, More Than Just Parks is going to give you 7 compelling reasons why you should consider Kansas when planning your next roadtrip.
+While Dorothy & Toto might not be in Kansas anymore there’s no reason why you can’t be there.
+As a matter of fact, More Than Just Parks is going to give you 8 compelling reasons why you should consider Kansas when planning your next roadtrip.

 While Kansas has many national park sites, I should note that it doesn’t actually have any congressionally designated “National Parks.”
 Nonetheless, there are a whole host of amazing Kansas National Park Service sites to visit.

 Are you ready to dive in?
-Then let’s go!
+Let’s go!

 Kansas National Parks